jack-avery/rasbot/README.md

 Go to your Twitch account settings, Security and Privacy.
 Scroll to Security and click "Set Up Two-Factor Authentication" and follow the steps.
+> This is required to register an application to get your Client ID and Secret.

 **To get the Client ID and Client Secret:**
 1. Log in to https://dev.twitch.tv/.